 The Port of Tilbury is situated in the south of Essex.
 It is the largest deep water port on the River Thames and is London’s major port, providing fast, modern distribution services for the benefit of the South East of England.

-Tilbury’s strategic position on the Thames provides a major geographical advantage for transport to and out of London and the South‐East making its location a natural point for distribution.
+Tilbury’s strategic position on the Thames provides a major geographical advantage for transport in and out of London and the South‐East, making its location a natural point for distribution.
 Serving the UK’s market for forest products, general cargo, vehicles, grain and other bulks, the port offers customers excellent transport links to and from the capital and across the South East.

 The Port of Tilbury is well positioned to access the M25 motorway and the rest of the UK’s national motorway network.
 In addition, there are direct rail connections within the Port, with access to the whole of the UK.

 In June 2019, Port of Tilbury announced that Maritime Transport Ltd (Maritime) had opened their new rail connected distribution terminal at the Port of Tilbury, handling mostly steel for distribution to Europe and the rest of the world.
 The site that Maritime were previously located on will now become part of the Tilbury2 development area.

 The Port offers

 - Over 16 independent working terminals

 - Over 7.5 kilometres of quay